Actions can’t be reversed

 but there’s a process that can help you move forward.

-If you’ve harmed someone, or know someone who has, you can help take responsibility through a facilitated dialogue process called “restorative justice dialogue” with those who’ve been affected.
+If you’ve harmed someone, or know someone who has, you can help take responsibility through a facilitated dialogue process called “restorative justice conferencing” with those who’ve been affected.

 No matter the offense, we provide opportunities for you to tell your part.
 If you want to make things right and make sure that the incident doesn’t happen again, restorative justice may help you and everyone involved move forward.